 So you go to the trouble of making a homemade burger, steak or chicken wings and then you reach for the freezer drawer to pull out your go-to shop-bought oven chips or fries.
 STOP!
 Don’t do it!
-Double down and make these crispy and subtly smokey oven-baked potato wedges instead.
+Double down and make these crispy, smokey oven-baked Paprika Potato Wedges instead.
 Your family won’t be disappointed.
 They are also great for parties, served with your favourite dip.
 They are easy to make and can be prepped within 10 minutes.
 And you can also air fry them, or even grill them on the barbecue.

 These can be prepared right before you are ready to cook, but you can prepare them earlier in the day or the day before.
 Scrub and cut them up, then put them in a large bowl or food storage container full of cold water and refrigerate.
 Soaking them will actually help to make them a little crispier, as it will remove the starch from the outside which can stop them crisping up to the max.
 About 30 minutes before you are ready cook, drain them off well (and ideally pat with paper towel).
 Now you are ready to toss them in the oil, paprika and salt.

-Cooking My Crispy Potato Wedges in the Air Fryer
+Cooking My Paprika Potato Wedges in the Air Fryer

 These can be air fried no problem.
 My air fryer has shelves and I line these with baking paper before I add in the wedges.
 If you have shelves too, you’ll find the top wedges will cook quicker than the bottom so it’s best to rotate the top one with the bottom when it’s around half way through cooking.
 If you have an air fryer basket you might need to cook them for an additional 5-10 minutes because of how many wedges you have, or cook them in two batches.